Gilnaa/gilnaa.github.io.src/content/blog/01-gretap-bug.md

 **All packets** had `ECT(1)` on the outer header and `Non-ECT` on the inner.

 This alone, however, should not cause traffic to drop.
-Sorry, slip of the tongue - traffic wasn't dropped, and you could see no trace of drops in `ip -s link`.
+Sorry, slip of the tongue - traffic wasn't dropped, per se, and you could see no trace of drops in `ip -s link`.

-My traffic was **brutally murdered** by a wild overwrite.

 ## Minimal reproducer ##

 Well, nothing more could be done on a production environment.
-Our product is too large and complex - SNR is too low.
+Our product is too large and complex - our logs' SNR is too low.

 Time to try and reproduce this in a vaccum: